Personalized email marketing: What it is, benefits, strategies

 Email personalization does wonders for customer retention.
 Thanks to the longer format, email allows you to share all the ins and outs of the user’s in-app activity to drive them back.
 Paired with push notifications, it makes it almost impossible to resist coming back to the app.
 This approach is particularly popular with education, HORECA, health & wellness industries.

 The personalized retention email by Duolingo provides weekly reports of the user’s in-app activity, encouraging them to come back and do better next week.
+It is also a great example of a personalized follow-up email that adds genuine value without hard-selling.

 Personalized app user retention email - Duolingo example